8 Coed Recreational Flag Football Rules

 FLAG SPECIFICS

-• 1) No flag guarding *** Will result in a 3 paces/yard penalty from the spot of infraction (the play will continue like an illegal forward pass, the defense can either decline the penalty or it will be a 3 pace/yard penalty from the point of the infraction and loss of down (i.e. if it was 1st down during the penalty, it is now 2nd down).
+1) NO FLAG GUARDING.
+This will result in a 5 paces/yard penalty from the spot of infraction (the play will continue like an illegal forward pass, the defense can either decline the penalty or it will be a 5 pace/yard penalty from the point of the infraction and loss of down (i.e. if it was 1st down during the penalty, it is now 2nd down).

 3) Any ball-carrier whose flags are (in ref’s opinion) not accessible to be pulled will be down at 1st point of contact with the defense.